artsy/artsy.github.io/_posts/2021-04-15-testing-react-tracking-with-jest-and-enzyme.markdown

 We use Segment for tracking, and their tracking setup relies on a JS snippet being available on your pages.
 That snippet sets a `window.analytics` property, which in turn [has a](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#track) `.track()` method.
-On a fundamental level, all of our tracking calls boil down to a call to `window.analytics.track()`, where we pass a list of properties to `.track()`
+On a fundamental level, all of our tracking calls boil down to a call to `window.analytics.track()`.
+We pass a list of properties to `.track()`, Segment receives the event and properties, and the resulting JSON is stored in our data warehouse.

 # Adding react-tracking